🍇

 🍷Winemaking Philosophy and Terroir

-Stuart Botha took over from the long-serving Miles Mossop in 2017 at the age of 32.
-After completing his oenology degree at Elsenburg Agricultural Institute, Botha gained experience at Chateau Bellefont Belcier and Chateau Trianon in Saint-Emilion, then headed winemaking at Eagles' Nest in Constantia before joining Tokara.
+Stuart Botha took over from long-serving Miles Mossop in 2017.
+An Elsenburg Agricultural College graduate (2006), he gained experience at Château Bellefont-Belcier and Château Trianon in Saint-Émilion and led winemaking at Eagles' Nest in Constantia before joining Tokara.
 He was named Young Winemaker of the Year in Tim Atkin MW's South Africa Special Report 2025.
-His philosophy centres on terroir expression: wines are vinified parcel by parcel before blending, with grapes hand-sorted and gravity-fed directly into fermentation tanks.
-The estate was the first cellar in South Africa to make commercial use of the NDVI process, capturing visible and infrared light from vineyards to identify variances between cultivated sections.
+Botha's approach centres on terroir expression: wines are vinified parcel by parcel before blending, with grapes hand-sorted and gravity-fed directly into fermentation tanks.
+The estate was the first cellar in South Africa to make commercial use of the NDVI process, capturing visible and infrared light from the vineyards to map vine vigour and identify variances between cultivated blocks before harvest.

-• Winemaker Stuart Botha trained at Elsenburg and Saint-Emilion; joined Tokara 2017; named Tim Atkin Young Winemaker of the Year 2025
+• Winemaker Stuart Botha trained at Elsenburg and Saint-Émilion; joined Tokara 2017; named Tim Atkin Young Winemaker of the Year 2025

 • Grapes hand-sorted and gravity-fed to fermentation tanks below rooftop reception level, minimising mechanical intervention